dddrrreee/cs140e-23win/labs/README.md

     card, jump to it and run it.

   - ***fat32 write***: you will extend your FAT32 file system to add writes.
-You'll use a noval model-checking trick to ensure that no write will corrupt the system, no matter where it crashes.
+You'll use a novel model-checking trick to ensure that no write will corrupt the system, no matter where it crashes.

 ---------------------------------------------------------------------